florenceasitwas/site/_sources/paatz-smn.md

 who is saved by angels; by Cosimo Gheri.--8.
 No painting. -9.
 St. Dominic leads the devil into the monastery; by Simone da Poggibonsi.-10.St.
 Dominic castigates himself; by Gamberucci. -
 11. Painting above. - 12.
 Mary appears to St. Dominic; by Lodovico Buti (347). - 13 Angels
-serving St. Dominic and his monks at the banquet; by Santi di Tito (348). -14.
-Christ before Pilate; including Mary Magdalene and Martha; by Giovanni Baldueci (349).
+serving St. Dominic and his monks at the banquet; by Santi di Tito (348). -14. *Christ before Pilate*; including Mary Magdalene and Martha; by Giovanni Baldueci (349).
 Western wing.
-1 Christ washing the apostles' feet.
+1 *Christ washing the apostles' feet*.
 In the violent grotesque and passion scenes;
 by Giovanni Baldacci (339).2. miracle of St. Reginald; by Ludovico Buti (351). - 3.
 St. Dominic heals a sick woman; by Lorenzo Sciorica (352).4.
 St. Dominic carries the image of the Madonna;
 by Ludovico Buti.
 5. St. Dominic carrying the nephew of Cardinal Orsini; by Alessandro Fei,